Abstract

 Technology for research communication:

-their project work: performances, films, websites were among the formats they
+project work: performances, films, websites were among the formats they used, as well

-used, as well as traditional written texts and academic presentations.
-A number of
+as traditional written texts and academic presentations.
+A number of respondents

-respondents envisioned using a hybrid of formats to fully express their research
+envisioned using a hybrid of formats to fully express their research products.
+One

-tweeting the results or something like that.
-We made a clear decision, because of
+it… we’re not tweeting the results or something like that.
+We made a clear

-the vulnerability of the population, to really wait for the dissemination of the
+decision, because of the vulnerability of the population, to really wait for the

-characteristics of humanities data, and the multiplicity of factors that must be
+the complex characteristics of humanities data, and the multiplicity of factors that

-considered as part of the processes of data sharing and archiving.
-The variety of
+must be considered as part of the processes of data sharing and archiving.
+The

-data formats utilized by the interviewed researchers suggests that scholars
+variety of data formats utilized by the interviewed researchers suggests that

-increasingly may break away from traditional journal articles and monographs to
+scholars increasingly may break away from traditional journal articles and monographs

 Collaborative knowledge generation: Humanists need humans